grepthink/grepthink/README.md

 10-20-17 1:35pm - Sean Synced fork with GrepThink upstream<br />
 10-20-17 2:20pm - Sean added chat app under ./teamwork/apps and added Sprint 1 Report under ./docs/fall17<br />
 10-23-17 10:35am - Sean added Sprint 2 plan and updated Sprint 1 Report in ./docs/fall17<br />
+10-26-17 10:50pm - Trevor Messages should be routed to consumers and sent into a chat room along with basic error checking.
+Also made a basic chat html page that only lists the chat rooms created.
+Chat rooms can be created through the admin page and users can be added into the room.
+Have not tested the actual chat because I am unable to link into a chat room or create a chat room via a link when listing the chat rooms.
+So the message system is not tested yet, but the website still loads.